OVERVIEW:

 - Direct Loan Servicer Account Setup

-- Exit Counseling is required for those who drop below halftime or graduating/transferring students.
+- Exit Counseling is required for those who drop below 6 units or graduating/transferring students.
 If we determine we need any of these, we will request you upload the proof in your Student Forms portal.

 - Palomar College has partnered with Inceptia, a division of National Student Loan Program (NSLP), to provide you with free assistance on your Federal student loan obligations to ensure successful, and comfortable, loan repayment.
 Inceptia’s friendly customer representatives may reach out to you if your loan(s) become delinquent.
 Inceptia is NOT a collection agency.
 We’ve partnered with them to help you explore a wide variety of possibilities (options) such as: alternative repayment plans, deferment, consolidation, discharge, forgiveness, forbearance.
 Inceptia will stay in touch with you via phone calls, letters, and/or emails to help you find answers to your questions and solutions to your issues.
 For additional resources including information on repayment options, please visit Inceptia’s Federal Student Loan Overview website at Inceptia.org/FAQ.